michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 9. But the wise ones answered them, saying, Lest it should not suffice for us and for you; but go to those who sell, and buy for you.

-10. And while they were gone to buy, the bridegroom came, and those who were prepared entered with him into the house of festivity,Beth-chelulo, domus chori, seu domus nuptiarum. and the gate was shut.
+10. And while they were gone to buy, the bridegroom came, and those who were prepared entered with him into the house of festivity,

 11. At last came also those other virgins, saying, Our Lord, our Lord, open to us!